tmpfs/ttycolor/README.md

 console.log('%s', ansi('log message').bg.black);
 ```

-Background colors are set by invoking the `bg` function prior to accessing a color property.
-Property names are identical to the foregound color list.
+Background colors are set by accessing a color property via the `bg` property.
+Property names are identical to the foreground color list.

 Note that the background color chain is reset after accessing a color property such that order is not important when combining background and foreground colors, the following are all equivalent: